godotengine/godot-docs/classes/class_environment.rst

 enum **BGMode**:

 - **BG_KEEP** = **5** --- Keeps on screen every pixel drawn in the background.
+Only select this mode if you really need to keep the old data.
+On modern GPUs it will generally not be faster than clearing the background, and can be significantly slower, particularly on mobile.

-This is the fastest background mode, but it can only be safely used in fully-interior scenes (no visible sky or sky reflections).
+It can only be safely used in fully-interior scenes (no visible sky or sky reflections).
 If enabled in a scene where the background is visible, "ghost trail" artifacts will be visible when moving the camera.

 - **BG_CLEAR_COLOR** = **0** --- Clears the background using the clear color defined in :ref:`ProjectSettings.rendering/environment/default_clear_color<class_ProjectSettings_property_rendering/environment/default_clear_color>`.